-In this section, we use joint SARAO-MPIfR commissioning observations at S-Band of the Sagittarius B2 (Sgr B2) region to demonstrate the continuum and spectral line imaging capabilities of MMGPS.
-Sgr B2 is located close to the Galactic centre at a distance of ~ 8.15 kpc (Reid et al. 2019) and is one of the most massive star forming regions in the Milky Way.
-Furthermore, Sgr B2 has been the focus of numerous spectroscopic surveys (e.g., Belloche et al. 2013; Corby et al. 2015; Belloche et al. 2016, 2019) owing to its prominence in the central molecular zone (CMZ; e.g. Henshaw et al. 2022, and references therein) and hence forms an ideal test bed for commissioning.
+In this section, we use joint SARAO-MPIfR commissioning observations at S-band of the Sagittarius B2 (Sgr B2) region to demonstrate the continuum and spectral line imaging capabilities of MMGPS.
+Sgr B2 is located close to the Galactic Centre at a distance of ~8.15 kpc (Reid et al. 2019) and is one of the most massive starforming regions in the Milky Way.
+Furthermore, Sgr B2 has been the focus of numerous spectroscopic surveys (e.g. Belloche et al. 2013, 2016, 2019; Corby et al. 2015) owing to its prominence in the central molecular zone (CMZ; e.g. Henshaw et al. 2022, and references therein) and hence forms an ideal test bed for commissioning.

-We observed the Sgr B2 region on 16 September 2021 using 50 MeerKAT dishes fitted with the S-Band receiver, with the telescopes pointed at 17:47:20.5 -28:23:06.0 (J2000).
-The visibility data was recorded using the S4 filter covering the frequency range 2626 - 3500 MHz.
-This frequency coverage was divided into 32768 channels resulting in a channel frequency resolution of 26.703 kHz.
-The 10-minute scan on Sgr B2 was book-ended by two scans on the phase calibrator J1733-1304.
-We also observed J1939-6342 and 3C286 as flux density, bandpass, and polarization angle calibrators.
+We observed the Sgr B2 region on 2021 September 16 using 50 MeerKAT dishes fitted with the S-band receiver, with the telescopes pointed at 17:47:20.5, -28:23:06.0 (J2000).
+The visibility data were recorded using the S4 filter covering the frequency range 2626-3500 MHz.
+This frequency coverage was divided into 32k channels resulting in a channel frequency resolution of 26.703 kHz.
+The 10-min scan on Sgr B2 was book-ended by two scans on the phase calibrator J1733-1304.
+We also observed J1939-6342 and 3C 286 as flux density, bandpass, and polarization angle calibrators.

-The visibility data were calibrated and imaged using the pipeline described in section 6.2.
-Figure 6 shows the wideband Stokes I multi-frequency synthesis (MFS) image, whose synthesized beam has a FWHM of $3.''8 \times 2.''4$.
-The rms noise in the Stokes I and V MFS images are 75 and $27 \,\mu$ Jy PSF-1 respectively.
-For a SEFD of ~ 450 Jy, the theoretical point source sensitivity expected for our observation assuming a natural visibility weighting scheme is ~ 10 μ Jy PSF-1.
+The visibility data were calibrated and imaged using the pipeline described in Section 6.2.
+Fig. 6 shows the wide-band Stokes I multifrequency synthesis (MFS) image, whose synthesized beam has a FWHM of $3.8 \times 2.4$ arcsec.
+The rms noise in the Stokes I and V MFS images are 75 and 27 μJy PSF-1, respectively.
+For a SEFD of ~450 Jy, the theoretical point source sensitivity expected for our observation assuming a natural visibility weighting scheme is ~10 μJy PSF-1.